 Peter’s background in financial management and auditing was gained at BKR South Africa and is a valuable asset to the AJP Group.
 As COO, Peter runs the Group’s retail division and was named as winner of Pick n Pay’s Store of the Year (Gauteng) in 2005.
 He is currently serving as a member of Pick n Pay CEO’s Advisory Committee and was named Franchise Legend by Pick n Pay in 2012.
 Presented with the Pick n Pay Chairman's Award in 2017Call Email

-JP, as he is known, joined the group in 2012 with 28 years of experience in the hospitality food sector.
+JP, as he is known, joined the group in 2012 having 28 years of experience in the hospitality food sector.
 He has owned several food businesses and worked with the nino’s group for 23 years, where he played an integral role in helping to establish the brand nationwide.

 JP serves in various leadership positions within the Hellenic community and is a strategist by nature.